hoaftq/SudokuLib/README.md

 ## SudokuLib
-A Sudoku library, which targets .NET Standard 1.0, supports generating game boards
+A Sudoku library, which targets .NET Standard, supports generating and solving game boards

-Project SudokuLib contains 2 namespaces whose classes can be used directly depending on your purpose
+The library is project SudokuLib which contains 2 namespaces whose classes can be used directly depending on your purpose
 ### 1. Sudoku.Generator namespace
   This is the low level library.
 It has a generator which can be used to generate new game boards and a solver which can be used to solve game boards with pre-filled values.
   Both are derived from a generator base GeneratorBase.
 This is where the backtracking algorithm implemented.
 You can use this part of the library to develop your own game or a game solver.